Hoanib will be the 'successor camp' of Skeleton Coast Camp in Namibia,…

 Hoanib Skeleton Coast Camp: Our full report

-Hoanib Skeleton Coast Camp is an exciting new camp being planned in the Hoanib River Valley, in northern Damaraland.
+Hoanib Skeleton Coast Camp is an exciting new camp, due to open on the 1st August 2014, in the Hoanib River Valley, in northern Damaraland.
 It is surrounded by gravel plains, mountains and large yellow sand dunes.
-Although it’s not actually on the Skeleton Coast, the camp is situated in a private concession (similar to a reserve) area which straddles the Palmwag area and Skeleton Coast National Park.
+Although it's not actually on the Skeleton Coast, the camp is situated in a private concession (similar to a reserve) area which straddles the Palmwag area and Skeleton Coast National Park.
 Consequently this camp is being viewed by name as a successor to the Skeleton Coast Camp, which is now closed.

-In a location where a camp used to exist, plans are for construction to be completed in 2014.
-It will be a comfortable camp, with eight rooms (7 twin/double rooms and one family unit) of simple classic design, with the main focus being on the experience rather that the camp itself.
-Hoanib Skeleton Coast will only be accessible by light aircraft transfer at the present time.
+In a location where a camp used to exist, it will be a comfortable camp of simple classic design, with the main focus being on the experience rather that the camp itself.

-It’s proximity to the Skeleton Coast National Park will also afford it great access to this remote and inhospitable part of Namibia.
-Very few people get to this area and its pretty unique – vast dunes fields, gravel plains with delicate lichen fields, ‘clay castles’, wind-swept beaches, cape fur seals and shipwrecks – there is nowhere else like it.
-Hoanib Skeleton Coast Camp will be a perfect base to explore this region.
+It's proximity to the Skeleton Coast National Park will also afford it great access to this remote and inhospitable part of Namibia.
+Very few people get to this area and its pretty unique – vast dunes fields, gravel plains with delicate lichen fields, wind-swept beaches, cape fur seals and shipwrecks – there is nowhere else like it.
+Hoanib Skeleton Coast Camp will be a very convenient base to explore this region.

 With such clear skies in Namibia, Hoanib Camp is a super place to star-gaze, have dinner al fresco in the dunes and have sleep outs too.
 Another possible excursion would be to visit a Himba village to learn more about their culture and seemingly unchanged way of life.

-Our viewThis camp won’t be for the budget conscious.
-But what you will get is superb experience in a very remote location.
+Our viewThis camp won't be for the budget conscious.
+However, we think that the truly remote location and superb wildlife experience you're likely to find is worth the money.
 Tracking desert-adapted elephant and spending time in the Skeleton Coast National Park will be amongst the highlights here.

 Watch this space for further information.